-Default applies when no value is visible in the registry or command line.
+Values / range Any valid file extension, excluding the leading dot or period character.
+Multiple file extensions may be included, separated by the semicolon character.
+Default value swidtag Default applies when no value is visible in the registry or command line.
 Note: This default value excludes the ISO tag files for Adobe products (such as Adobe Acrobat 9 and Creative Suite 4) released around the time that the ISO 19770-2 standard was announced.
 These early implementations used a file extension of swtag.
 The following example changes the default to include both standard and early-adopter versions of the ISO tag file extension.

-"swidtag;swtag"

-Tool Inventory component (ndtrack) Example -o EmbedFileContentExtension="swidtag;swtag"
+Example values "swidtag;swtag" Command line ΤοοΙ Inventory component (ndtrack) Example -o EmbedFileContentExtension="swidtag;swtag"